oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>A filter to delete the associated children or not for given resource.</div>
+                                            <div>If this query parameter is specified and set to true, all the member resources will be deleted before deleting the specified resource.</div>
                                                         </td>
             </tr>
                                 <tr>